MikeTaylor/palaeo-baromount/refs/README.md

 References
 ----------

+Douglass, Earl.
+1922a.
+Telegram to George P. Merrill estimating cost and time to extract two Diplodocus skeletons from the Dinosaur National Monument quarry.
+10 November 1922 or shortly before.
+	p.
+8 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Douglass, Earl.
+1922b.
+Letter to George P. Merrill expanding on cost and time to extract two Diplodocus skeletons from the Dinosaur National Monument quarry.
+22 November 1922.
+	pp. 9-12 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

-Douglass, Earl, 1922.
+Douglass, Earl, 1922c.
 Report of Work Done by the Carnegie Museum at the Dinosaur National Monument in Uinta County, Utah, under the Supervision of Earl Dougless, in the year 1922.
-2 pages.
+24 March 1923.
 	pp. 13-14 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf
 	Original (I think): Douglass1922_Field_Report.pdf

+Gilmore, Charles w.
+1923a.
+Handwritten letter to William de C. Ravenel briefly summarising the outcome of the field season at the Dinosaur National Monument quarry.
+8 August 1923.
+	 p.
+16 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

-Gilmore, Charles W. 1923.
-Letter to William de Chastignier Ravenel, “I herewith submit my report on the expedition to the Dinosaur National Monument”.
+Gilmore, Charles W. 1923b.
+Letter to William de C. Ravenel reporting the outcome of the field season at the Dinosaur National Monument quarry.
 30 August 1923.
-3 pages.
 	pp. 18-20 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

 Gilmore, Charles W., et al. 1920s.
 Various correspondence relating to the USNM's acquisition of the Carnegie's DNM quarry.
 	DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Gilmore, Charles W. 1928.
+Memo to George P. Merrill on sourcing cast Diplodocus elements from the Carnegie Museum.
+11 February 1928.
+	p.
+21 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Merrill, George P. 1923.
+Accession memorandum for "portions of two skeletons of the fossil dinosaur Diplodocus", presumamably #340 and #355.
+20 September 1923.
+	p.
+2 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Merrill, George P. 1922.
+Letter to William de C. Ravenel on the Carnegie Museum's readiness to release the Dinosaur National Monument quarry.
+6 November 1922.
+	pp. 3-4 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Osborne, Henry F. 1923.
+Letter to Charles D. Walcott with vague but ominous contents.
+14 April 1923.
+	p.
+15 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Ravanel, William de C. 1923.
+Telegram to George P. Merrill summarising Gilmore's report on work at the Dinosaur National Monument quarry.
+17 August 1923.
+	p.
+17 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Stewart, Douglas.
+1922.
+Letter to George P. Merrill offering to turn over the Dinosaur National Monument quarry to USNM.
+7 November 1922.
+	pp. 5-7 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Wetmore, F. Alexander.
+1928.
+Letter to John C. Merriam on sourcing cast Diplodocus elements from the Carnegie Museum.
+17 February 1928.
+	pp. 22-23 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

 --